MartinSpiessl/zilu/README.md

 The principle is to add a new method call``Massert'', and in its method handler we output the path condition to files.

 * [download patch file](http://lijiaying.github.io/content/iif/klee_patch.tar.bz2) This is only valid for KLEE by Dec.
 2015.
-For the latest KLEE, please modify the files by yourself.
+For the latest KLEE, please replace the following files with the files in [klee patch file](http://lijiaying.githut.io/content/iif/klee_file_patch.tar.bz2).
+1. KLEE_home_folder/include/klee/klee.h
+2. KLEE_home_folder/lib/Core/Executor.cpp
+3. KLEE_home_folder/lib/Core/SpecialFunctionHandler.cpp
+4. KLEE_home_folder/lib/Core/SpecialFunctionHandler.h
+5. KLEE_home_folder/runtime/Runtest/instrinsics.c
+6. KLEE_home_folder/tools/klee/main.cpp

 ##### Note:
 + The patch files are tested successfully if you use them just between KLEE configure step and KLEE make step. (between step 5 and 6 in [build-llvm29](http://klee.github.io/build-llvm29/))